-After the Army relinquished the fort in 1891, for many years the Department of the Interior used it as an Indian school.
-At that time workmen covered the frame-roofed adobe buildings with wood siding and erected some new buildings.
+After the Army relinquished the fort in 1891, the Department of the Interior used it as an Indian school for many years.
+At that time, workmen covered the frame-roofed adobe buildings with wood siding and erected some new buildings.
 Later the U.S. Bureau of Reclamation occupied the fort.
-In 1926 ownership passed to the Fort Shaw School District.
+In 1926 ownership was passed to the Fort Shaw School District.

 Since then, a few of the buildings have been used for school and community purposes, some have been rented to private individuals, and others have deteriorated or been demolished to make way for new construction.
 The location, in Cascade County, is on Montana Highway 20 about 1/2 mile northwest of the town of Fort Shaw.

 By Kathy Alexander/Legends of America, updated February 2022.